Leather NATO G10 and RAF StrapsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Back to the top of the page.

-The most reliable way to measure your wrist is to wrap a dressmaker's tape measure around your wist at the point you wear you watch and take a reading from this, or wrap a piece of string around your wrist and make a mark with a pen where it overlaps and then measure the distance between the two marks with a rule.
-If you take a measurement from an existing strap this produces a slightly different result, so please make sure to let me know if this is what you have done.
+Please keep thing simple and just send me your actual wrist measurement, preferably in millimetres.
+The best way to take the measurement is to wrap a dressmaker's flexible tape measure around your wrist at the point you wear you watch and take a reading from this, or wrap a piece of string around your wrist and make a mark with a pen where it overlaps and then measure the distance between the two marks with a rule.

 Back to the top of the page.